 This is the perfect fall harvest soup.
-We also know that as the second wave of Covid-19 is hitting we may be looking for ways to stay inside and avoid the stores.
+We also know that as the second wave of covid is hitting you may be looking for ways to stay inside and avoid the stores.
 This recipe makes quite a large batch and you will definitely be able to freeze some.
 Also as the weather cools a nice warm bowl of soup helps to heat the soul.

 Blender or food processor